TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Due to the corrosive nature of some of the natural ingredients (vinegar and saltwater, for example) used in natural weed killers, the only viable container option is plastic.

-If the plastic is a deal-breaker for you, then maybe consider one of these DIY alternatives.
+If the plastic is a deal-breaker for you, here are some DIY alternatives that don't require packaging.

-It can be sprinkled on areas where you want nothing to grow, applied directly to weed foliage, or mixed with water and used as a spray.
+Don't use salt on lawns or garden beds.
+Sprinkle salt on areas where you want nothing to grow, apply it directly to weed foliage, or mix it with water and use it as a spray.

-Organic dish soap mixed with water in a spray bottle makes an effective, cheap, and natural herbicide.
+You can replicate this by using organic dish soap mixed with water in a spray bottle, which makes an effective, cheap, and natural herbicide.

-However, it’s worth noting that the standard household vinegar in your kitchen cupboards probably contains around 5% acetic acid.
-In contrast, off-the-shelf organic weed killers can contain between 20-30% acetic acid.
+However, it's worth noting that the standard household vinegar in your kitchen cupboards probably contains around 5% acetic acid.
+In contrast, off-the-shelf organic weed killers often contain concentrated vinegar with between 20-30% acetic acid.

-Your kitchen vinegar will eventually kill weeds, but it might need a few applications.
+Your kitchen vinegar will eventually get rid of your weeds, but it might need multiple applications in direct sun to be effective.

-Organic corn gluten meal is an effective pre-emergent homemade weed killer.
+Organic corn gluten meal is an effective pre-emergent homemade way to kill weeds.

 It's also high in nitrogen and makes an excellent fertilizer.

-Burning the foliage of weeds will cause them to wither and die.
+Burning the foliage of weeds causes them to wither and die.
 Repeated burning will also eventually destroy the roots.

 Treat fire with complete respect and always have a hose close by...just in case!